-A Sprinter van conversion’s electrical system will usually be one of the more expensive aspects of your van build.
 This is particularly true if you expect to need to power electrical items that require a larger system, or spend time off-grid without running the batteries down fully.
-You can’t truly have use a Sprinter van as a campervan without some form of electrical system installed.
+You can’t truly use a cargo van as a camper without some form of electrical system installed.

 6. Refrigerator or Cooler